 Natural seismicity in the UK is low by world standards

-Risk of tremors from hydraulic fracturing is low
+Risk of tremors from hydraulic fracturing, or 'fracking', is low

 Risk of any structural damage caused by hydraulic fracturing extremely unlikely